JoshuaOhYQ/ETC2073/docs/Python/Control_Flow.md

         ```

+## Recursive Functions
+A recursive function is a function that calls itself in its definition.
+It's a powerful programming technique that can solve problems by breaking them down into smaller, similar subproblems.

+!!! info "Key Characteristics"

+    1. **Base case:** Should be defined in every recursive function, as having a base case helps to avoid infinite recursions.

+    2. **Recursive case:* The function calls itself with a modified input that moves toward the base case.

+!!! example

 ## Scope Resolution
 Scope resolution in Python determines how variables are looked up and where they can be accessed.
 Python follows the LEGB rule for name resolution: